Atik203/Node.js-Express.js-MongoDb-Mongoose-Project-Template/README.md

-## Level 2 Assignment 2 - Node.js Backend Application
+## Node.js-Express.js-MongoDb-Mongoose-Project-Template

-This is a Node.js backend application using Express.js, MongoDB, Mongoose, TypeScript, Zod, and Yarn.
+This is a backend template using Node.js, Express.js, MongoDB, Mongoose, TypeScript, Zod, and Yarn.

 ### Prerequisites